cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 Today, every business is a digital business.
 Technology is your innovation engine, and delivering your applications faster helps you win.
 Historically, that required a lot of manual effort and complicated coordination.
 But today, there is Ansible - the simple, yet powerful IT automation engine that thousands of companies are using to drive complexity out of their environments and accelerate DevOps initiatives.

-Red Hat CloudForms can integrate with IaaS, PaaS, public and private cloud and configuration management providers.
+Red Hat CloudForms can integrate with IaaS, PaaS, public and private cloud, and configuration management providers.
 Since version 4.2 of CloudForms, it can also integrate with Ansible Tower by Red Hat.
 The latest version which is 4.6, which has an improved "embedded Ansible" role which allows it to run Playbooks, manage credentials and retrieve Playbooks from a source control management like git.

-This integration allows customers to build service catalogs from Ansible Playbooks to allow end users to easily browse, order and manage resources from Ansible.
+This integration give customers the capability to build Service Catalogs from Ansible Playbooks to allow end users to easily browse, order and manage resources from Ansible.
 Ansible Playbooks can be used in Control Policies which can not only detect problems, but also automatically fix them.
-The user interface of CloudForms can be extended seamless with additional menus and buttons, which utilize Ansible Playbooks to perform user initiated tasks.
+The User Interface of CloudForms can be extended seamless with additional menus and buttons, which utilize Ansible Playbooks to perform user initiated tasks.

 ### Make sure embedded Ansible role is enabled and running

 Before we start, we want to make sure the embedded Ansible role is enabled and running.

-1. Log into your CloudForms Appliance

 1. Click on your user name on the top right and click on ***Configuration***